What to expect during Remote help sessions

 - It is helpful if you have your red book to hand, any recent weights for your baby and any other information that might be helpful.

-While you are waiting for your slot, you might also find these sources of breastfeeding information helpful.
+While you are waiting for your slot, you might also find these Recommended resources for parents helpful.

 OBS Facebook Group